-- have been CUNY-certified in writing and math and are certified at or above the 12th grade level in reading, and - have completed all 24 required general education credits as delineated in the NYCCT College catalog and departmental literature with at least "C's" in biology and chemistry and a minimum combined average of 2.5.
+- Are CUNY proficient in writing and math and are proficient at or above the 12th grade level in reading, and - Have completed all 22 required general education credits as delineated in the NYCCT college catalog and departmental literature with at least "C's" in biology and chemistry and a minimum combined average of 2.5.
 Grades in repeated courses will be averaged.